ekboehm/ekboehm.github.io/content/about/about_me.md

 draft: false
 ---

 Welcome to my website!
-My name is Eduard Boehm, I am a fifth year Ph.D. student in Economics at Princeton University.
+My name is Eduard Boehm.
+I am a fifth year Ph.D. student in Economics at Princeton University.
 I work in the intersection of Industrial Organization and Public Economics.
 My research focuses on the role that information plays in the decisions that made by consumers, firms and the government -- and its implications for the design of public policies.

 In my main project, I study the interaction the role of intermediation in addressing cognitive frictions -- potentially making mistakes in decisions -- and how this affects market outcomes in a selection market.